Completing Parent(s)/Guardian(s) details for the Base Tax Year and Current Tax Year (MOD JY) 106-07100080

 When a MOD JY is required

-Use a MOD JY to collect details from the parent/guardian of a YA or ABSTUDY customer if:
+A MOD JY is required to collect details from the parent/guardian of a YA or ABSTUDY customer if:

-• Current PIT details are not already recorded on the customer’s record for the relevant tax year
+- Current PIT details for the relevant tax year are not already recorded on either:

 When a MOD JY is not required

-There is no need to get Parent(s)/guardian(s), customer or sibling permission to re-use parental information previously provided or recorded.
-Review Parental Income Test (PIT) for more information.
+There is no need to get parent(s)/guardian(s), customer or sibling permission to re-use parental information previously provided or recorded.
+See Parental Income Test (PIT) for more information.

 Assessment period for MOD JY information